We would like to offer our sincere support to anyone coping with grief. Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-Arrangements are private under the direction of the McDonald-Aeberli Funeral Home, Inc. 238 Crowe Ave.
+A Celebration of Life is being planned.
+Arrangements are under the direction of the McDonald-Aeberli Funeral Home, Inc. 238 Crowe Ave.
 Mars, PA and condolences are available at www.mcdonald-aeberli.com.
-Memorials may be made to the ALS Association (als.org).
+Memorials may be made to the Alzheimer's Association.

 You can still show your support by sending flowers directly to the family